-This policy shall apply to all funds that are under the City Treasurer's control including but not limited to the general fund, special revenue funds, debt service funds, capital project funds, enterprise funds, and trust and successor agency funds.
-These funds are accounted for in the City's Comprehensive Annual Financial Report.
-The City's Deferred Compensation Plan shall be excluded from the scope of this policy.
+This policy shall apply to all funds that are under the City Treasurer's control including but not limited to the governmental, fiduciary, enterprise, and internal service, and trust and successor agency funds.
+These funds are accounted for in the City's Annual Comprehensive Financial Report.
+The City's 115 Pension and OPEB Trust funds and Deferred Compensation Plan shall be excluded from the scope of this policy.